MicrosoftDocs/visualstudio-docs/docs/version-control/git-settings.md

 - **Merges**: Rebase without flattening locally created merge commits.

   > [!NOTE]
-  > If you're using Visual Studio 2022 [version 17.1](/visualstudio/releases/2022/release-notes-v17.1) or earlier, your user interface might include a setting that says "Preserve" instead of "Merges".
+  > In Visual Studio 2022 [version 17.2](/visualstudio/releases/2022/release-notes), we changed the "Preserve" setting to "Merges" to match a recent update from Git.
+So, if you're using an earlier version of Visual Studio with Git tooling, your user interface might say "Preserve" instead of "Merges".
 The functionality remains the same, however.

 1. From the Git menu, go to **Settings**.
 Go to **Git Global Settings** to configure this option at the global level; go to **Git Repository Settings** to configure this option at the repo level.